Volume 7, Issue 1 (Vol 7, No 1 (23)- In Press 2026) 2026, 7(1): 0-0 | Back to browse issues page

 Send citation to:

-Aghapour K, Tavakolian A, Mohammadi Arya A, Karimzadeh M. (2026).
-Explaining the Relationship Between Socio-Economic Factors with Domestic Violence and Behavioral Problems in Preschool Children of Rumeshkan: Considering the Mediating Role of Family Structure.
+Aghapour K, Tavakolian A, Karimzadeh M, Mohammadi Arya A. (2026).
+Elucidating the Relationship Between Socioeconomic Factors and Behavioral Problems in Preschool Children: The Mediating Role of Family Structure in Romeshkan County.
 Journal of Childhood Health and Education.
-7(1), doi:10.32598/JECHE.7.1.54.5
+7(1),

 URL: http://jeche.ir/article-1-419-en.html